VirgilSecurity/chat-back4app-android/README.md

     start(SIGN_UP);
 }
 ```
-That's it for sign up!

-Let's handle log in now.
-This will be as simple as only generating password using user's `Private Key` before log in:
+When user will request log in - you have to generate password using private key loaded with user’s identity (currently - username):
 ```java
 void requestLogIn(String identity) {
     this.identity = identity;